 Do you know that you’ll be getting a new Medicare Card soon?

 I have been advocating the removal of Social Security numbers on Medicare Cards for years.
-Then in 2015, with the passage of MACRA, my vision is becoming a reality.
+Then, in 2015, with the passage of MACRA, my vision is becoming a reality.
+Now, there’s a new Medicare card.
 This is what I wrote when I found out: